FabianGabriel/Active_flow_control_past_cylinder_using_DRL/README.md

 sbatch jobscript name_of_simulation
 ```
 To show all running jobs of a user, use `squeue -u $USER`.
 Another helpful command is `quota -s` to check the available disk space.

+## Starting a Training

+Choose a setup:

+`cd DRL_py_beta`

+Start the Training:

+`sbatch python_job.sh`

+## Evaluate a specific Episode
+Inside a Setup Folder:

+If you choose the sample 52 for example:

+`cp ./env/base_case/agentRotatingWallVelocity_start_without_training ./env/run/sample_52`

+`cp ./results/models/policy_51.pt ./env/run/sample_52/policy.pt`

+Now edit the jobscript file in that newly created folder in line 11:

+From:

+`cd ./env/run/sample_*/`

+To:

+`cd ./env/run/sample_52/`

+Now to start the evaluation:

+`sbatch ./env/run/sample_52/jobscript.sh`

+## Resetting the Setup
+Make sure you have downloaded and saved all needed data

+Choose a setup:

+`cd DRL_py_beta`

+Reset:

+`sbatch cleanup.sh`